haier-iot/cloud-api/en-us/Account-NorthAmericanEnvironment.md

 2. The IOT platform account login and logout, login authentication to obtain the security token (accessToken) created by the system, and the system verifies the accessToken for the user to log out.
 3. IOT account verification code application and verification.
 Use this interface to apply for and verify the verification code of the mobile phone or mailbox to ensure the security of registration and login.

+**Account information related ability**
+1. Query IOT platform account information and request to obtain user information (including id, loginName, email, mobile and other user attributes).
+2. To modify the account information of the IOT platform, users should actively modify their application property information, user basic properties, etc., which requires permission authentication.

 **Account system association ability**

 1. Third-party social account login, support QQ, WeChat, Weibo, Douban, Renren account login.